-The Calculate Field tool can be used to update existing fields or newly created fields for a feature class, feature layer, or raster catalog.
+You can use the Calculate Field tool to update existing fields or newly created fields for a feature class, feature layer, or raster catalog.
 You can calculate numbers, text, or date values into a field.
 Using code blocks, you can write scripts to perform advanced calculations.

 Add Join tool

-The Add Join tool appends the fields from the join table to a base table.
+The Add Join tool links the fields from the join table to a base table.

-When you create a joined table, the appended fields can then be used in field calculations or for labeling, symbolizing, or querying the data.
+When you create a joined table, you can use the appended fields in field calculations or for labeling, symbolizing, or querying the data.
 The fields that are appended from the join table are not permanently attached to the base table.
-Joins can be undone to remove the appended fields.
+You can undo joins to remove the appended fields.

 Add Field tool

-The Add Field tool adds a new field to your current table or the table of a feature class, feature layer, raster catalog, or rasters with attribute tables.
-The newly added field will include the default values defined for the field in Fields view.
-If no default value is defined, the field will contain NULL or empty values.
+The Add Field tool adds a new field to your current table or the table of a feature class, feature layer, raster catalog, or raster with an attribute table.
+Use Calculate Field to populate newly added fields.

 Use the Append tool to add new features or other data from multiple datasets to an existing dataset.
 This tool can append point, line, or polygon feature classes, tables, rasters, raster catalogs, annotation feature classes, or dimensions feature classes to an existing dataset of the same type.
-For example, several tables can be appended to an existing table, or several rasters can be appended to an existing raster dataset, but a line feature class cannot be appended to a point feature class.
+For example, you can append several tables to an existing table or several rasters to an existing raster dataset, but you cannot append a line feature class to a point feature class.